Mokolea/InputDebounce/README.md

 Facts:
  - used for push-button like switches
  - delivers pressed-on time [ms]
- - input pin with external pull-up resistor
+ - assumes input pin with external pull-up resistor

+-- Mario